 Health and Safety

-In all situations with Russians, it will take you a while to figure out who’s who.
+In all situations abroad, it will take you a while to figure out who’s who.
 At home you can tell pretty quickly if a new acquaintance is someone you want to get to know better or can trust, or if this new acquaintance spells trouble.
-In Russia you will lack the cultural background needed to make these determinations and may miss some signals, especially at the beginning of your stay.
+When you are in another country you will lack the cultural background needed to make these determinations and may miss some signals, especially at the beginning of your stay.

 In other words, use common sense.
-As a foreign student, you should take the same precautions you would in any large city, anywhere in the world.
+As a foreign student, you should take the same precautions you would in any city, anywhere in the world, for example, use the “buddy system”, and even if no one is driving, have a designated sober person who makes sure everybody gets home safely after a night out.
 During orientation, we will address the issue of security in greater depth.
-For more information about general conditions in Russia, you can also see the State Department information page.
-Middlebury does not permit students to travel, even independently and even while on break, to areas under a State Department travel advisory level 4 while enrolled in the program abroad.
+Middlebury does not permit students to travel, even independently and even while on break, to areas under a State Department Warning while enrolled in the program abroad.

 In this section you will find information on the following:

 Please refer to the Middlebury Schools Abroad Health & Safety policies if you have questions about the following topics:

 - Disabilities and Study Abroad

 - Diversity Abroad

 - LGBTQ Study Abroad Information

 - Staying Safe Abroad